DefinetlyNotAI/Simple_Logger/README.md

 2. Extract the .zip file to the USB.
 3. Double check the extrcted folder if it contains 7 files and no antivirus disables it.
 4. Whitelist the virus threat if detected by the antivirus software.
 5. A Crash can occur if run raw..
-So use a IDE or PyCharm until further notice
+So use either an IDE or PyCharm or via the terminal with `python KeyLogger.py` (First change directories via `cd Dependency/` if your in the root folder) until further notice

 ## Usage